 We are also beginning to see more functions added here in modern vehicles, designed to keep driver’s hands on the wheels.
 These includes audio system, cruise control and many others.

-The steering wheel is responsible for taking the driver’s input, while the rest of the steering system responds accordingly to this input to change the car’s trajectory.
+The steering wheel is responsible for taking our steering input, while the rest of the steering system responds accordingly to this input to change the car’s trajectory.
+It’s like the keyboard to our computer.
+It just accepts whatever we do because it’s all mechanical, and then it relays the information (how much have we turn, how fast are we turning, etc) to the rest of the steering system.

 Fun fact of the day – The larger the steering wheels, the easier it is for you to turn your car.